Visualization Types Reference

 Single Stat

-Figure 9 - Using Single Stat Visualization
+Using Single Stat Visualization

 Pie Chart

+A Pie Chart is a familiar visualization which represents the relative size of values as slices of a circular graph.
 The Pie Chart visualization is ideal for visualizing datasets that naturally produce a complete whole, such as the number of tasks executed in a time period by a continuously running task engine.
 Note that Observe’s pie chart defaults to rendering as a ring with a shaded center, this a style decision that reduces human estimation errors.

 The Settings area has a single option, for setting the field that will be displayed.